 For the grass plants to survive and develop a new root system, it is important for the soil on its back and that below it to be kept moist for the entire period of establishment that lasts about four weeks.
 For the Sydney homeowner to apply enough water to the turf, certain equipment will be needed.
 Merely using a hosepipe is not enough for the volume of water needed.
 Attaching an oscillating sprinkler to the pipe end would make it possible for water to be applied evenly while at the same time making the job easier.
 Drenching the turf is not a good idea since it is likely to rot.
 Thus, the sprinkler should not be left in the same place for more than 15 minutes.
 To find out if the water is soaked underneath, the homeowner can lift a turf or push a sharp object into the ground.
 Making sure that the edges are watered too.
 Should it rain, some parts of the lawn, especially the overhanging edges under shrubs may not get moisture and thus need to be watered by hand.

 The more the turf is mowed, the more the growth in individual grass leaves will be observed.
 This means the lawn will have a denser sward.
 On the other hand, the less often the lawn is mowed, the thinner the sward will be.
 This will result in the turf becoming more mossy, weedy and disease-ridden.
 In any mowing session, only less than 25% of the grass height should be taken off.
 The turf will grow quite fast; meaning it will need to be mowed about a week after it is laid.
-For the best turf in Sydney, homeowners can visit http://www.greenerlawn.com.au/turf-sydney/
+Homeowners can visit Greener Lawn’s website for more information on turf http://greenerlawn.com.au/turf-sydney